nio-blocks/http-requests/README.md

 Input
 -------
 Any list of signals.
-No attributes of the signal are used.
-They simply act as a trigger to make the request.
+Signal attributes can be used for *url* and *data*.

 Output
 ---------
 One output signal is created for each successful http request.
-The signal contains the *url* that was hit.
+The requets Response object is place in the signal.
+Common attributes on the signal:

+-   url
+-   origin
+-   data
+-   json
+-   form
+-   args

 Example Usage
 -------------